sarahforzley/universal-docs/api/event-hubs.md

 ### agent.json

-After installing the agent, you will need to configure the client by using an `agent.json` file.
-This file should be created in `%ProgramData%\PowerShellUniversal`.
+After installing the agent, you need to configure the client with an `agent.json` file.
+Create this file in `%ProgramData%\PowerShellUniversal`.
 Changes to this file require a restart of the Agent service.

 {% hint style="warning" %}
-The installer will not create the folder or file automatically.&#x20;
+The installer does not create the folder or file automatically.&#x20;
 {% endhint %}

 This JSON file configures the Agent to connect to the hub and run scripts when invoked.